Satricum: Site museum

 The former iron mill and strawboard factory at Le Ferriere, situated at the foot of the ancient acropolis, has been renovated in recent years as part of the provincial "Parco Satricum" project to house the exhibition Satricum: Scavi e reperti archeologici, which opened in June 2014.
 This on-going show displays about 700 artefacts illustrating the history of Satricum from its beginnings to its decline.
 It is the organizers’ intention to make the temporary exhibition space into an official site museum.

+Support structure

+In the Netherlands, the research project is supported, since 1981, by a private ngo, the 'Stichting Nederlands Studiecentrum voor Latium'(Foundation Dutch Study Center for Latium), and also, since 1994, by the Vereniging van Vrienden van Satricum (Association of Friends of Satricum), which holds a yearly popular congress, on the last Saturday in January, in Amsterdam: the 'Satricumdag' (Satricum Day).
+In Italy, various private initiatives are actively supporting the Satricum research.